 Creamed Honey

-We fell in love with beekeeping almost by accident โ starting with two hives that quickly grew into six thriving colonies on our homestead.
-Each season, we find ourselves blessed with an abundance of golden honey, far more than our family could ever drizzle over morning toast or stir into evening tea.
+We fell in love with beekeeping almost by accident, I woke up one morning and declared I wanted bees.
+5 years later, we started with two hives that quickly grew into eight thriving colonies on our homestead.
+Each season, we find ourselves blessed with an abundance of raw honey, far more than our family could ever drizzle over toasted whole wheat sourdough, stirred into homemade kombucha, or tossed over smoked pork belly burnt ends.

-While we love traditional extracted honey, we’ve discovered that creamed honey has become a favorite among our family and friends.
-Its smooth, spreadable texture and delicate mouthfeel make it completely irresistible.
-After much experimentation (and yes, quite a few sticky failures), we’ve perfected our method of making creamed honey at home.
+While we love raw honey, we’ve discovered that creamed honey has become a favorite among our family and friends.
+Its incredible texture and delicate mouthfeel make it completely irresistible.
+After much experimentation (and yes, quite a few sticky failures), I’ve perfected my way of making creamed honey at home.

 This creamed honey recipe is dedicated to good problems.